How Apache Spark Works – Run-time Spark Architecture

 Despite using any cluster manager, Spark comes with the facility of a single script that can use to submit a program, called as spark-submit.
 It launches the application on the cluster.
 There are various options through which spark-submit can connect to different cluster manager and control how many resources our application gets.
 For some cluster managers, spark-submit can run the driver within the cluster (e.g., on a YARN worker node), while for others, it can run only on your local machine.

 6. How to Run Apache Spark Application on a cluster

 - Using spark-submit, the user submits an application.

 - In spark-submit, we invoke the main() method that the user specifies.
 It also launches the driver program.

 - The driver program asks for the resources to the cluster manager that we need to launch executors.

 - The cluster manager launches executors on behalf of the driver program.

 - The driver process runs with the help of user application.
 Based on the actions and transformation on RDDs, the driver sends work to executors in the form of tasks.

+So, this was all in how Apache Spark works.
 If you have any query about Apache Spark job execution flow, so feel free to share with us.
 We will be happy to solve them.